bterwijn/invocation_tree/README.md

 ['LLL', 'LLR', 'LRL', 'LRR', 'RLL', 'RLR', 'RRL', 'RRR']
 ```
 <!-- ![permutations_return](https://raw.githubusercontent.com/bterwijn/invocation_tree/main/images/permutations_return.gif) -->
-See it in the [Invocation Tree Web Debugger](https://www.invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/permutations_return.py)
+See it in the [Invocation Tree Web Debugger](https://www.invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/permutations_return.py&timestep=0.5&play)

 However, sometimes it is easier to pass a list (or other mutable container type) as an extra argument in the recursion to collect the results in.
-This can also be faster as it avoids many list copies as a result of the '+=' list concatenation.
+This can also be faster as it avoids many list copies as a result of the '+=' list concatenations.

 ```python
 import invocation_tree as ivt